samWatson6/Practice_Project/README.md

       4) Add tests (specifically to test the API calls and rendering of components)
       5) Add proptypes
       6) format authors for multiple or zero authors
+      7) Add location to add your own api key (I used .gitignore to hide my key)